 But here’s the thing.
 Although we have not had to face the horror of bereavement (something for which we will never take for granted because we came so close to losing our son), it was nonetheless still a traumatic birth.
 It was still a living nightmare when I thought surely the worst was over, being told by midwives, consultants and specialists that they were doing the best they could to stabilise our baby and transfer him to a bigger NICU as fast as they could.

-This post is not so much about what happened (you can read about Theo’s story at the top of the page) but rather how I have dealt with what happened.
+This post is not so much about what happened (you can read about Theo’s story in Part One, Part two and Part three) but rather how I have dealt with what happened.
 Or maybe that should be, how I’ve not dealt with what happened.

 We were one of the lucky ones.
 But that doesn’t cancel out the trauma.
 And that’s what I’ve been trying to do for the past nine months.
 I figured that the outcome should neutralise the experience.
 He is doing great now so I should be doing great too.